 Ohio is scheduled to launch sports betting on January 1, 2023.
 When it does, Kentucky will be surrounded by states with legal sports betting — Illinois, Indiana, Ohio, Tennessee, Virginia, and West Virginia all offer it.
 The one exception is Missouri, which will consider sports betting in 2023.

-For three consecutive years, supportive lawmakers have tried to get legislation to legalize sports betting passed.
+For three consecutive years, supportive lawmakers have tried to get legislation to legalize real money sports betting in KY passed.
 Curiously, Kentucky online poker — not online casino gaming — has been along for the ride.

 Previous Proposals for Online Poker in Kentucky